grantwill74/notes-on-algorithm-design/slides/module_3/module_3.md

 # Appendix D: Practice Quiz 1

-1. (20 points) Write a function in C that returns the smallest magnitude negative int in a given list, or 0 if there are no negative numbers.
+1. (25 points) Write a function in C that returns the smallest magnitude negative int in a given list, or 0 if there are no negative numbers.
  For example `lsmall({-2, -5, 2, 5, 7, -100}, 6) == -2`. `lsmall({}, 0) == 0`

-2. (20 points) Prove that it is correct.
+2. (25 points) Prove that it is correct.
-3. (20 points) Determine its big-$\Theta$
+3. (25 points) Determine its big-$\Theta$
-4. (20 points) Prove that it has that big-$\Theta$
+4. (25 points) Prove that it has that big-$\Theta$
-5. (20 points) for accurate self grading.
+5. (grading points) for accurate self grading.
 Rubric after answers.

 ---